 Our book ‘Autism from A to Z’ is now widely available – purchase here.

 *The Children Act 2004 – its main principles revolve around promoting safety and child protection.
-The Act covers local authorities and professionals that work with minors, and also covers the roles of parents and guardians and the UK courts, in terms of how to protect minors.
+The Act covers local authorities and professionals that work with minors, and also covers the roles of parents and guardians and the courts, in terms of how to protect minors.
 This would include safeguarding and protecting local children, assessing their needs and promoting their upbringing by families (if safe to do so).
 The Act also details supervision orders, emergency protection, provision of accommodation to suitably vulnerable or abandoned minors, as well as so-called disabled children, or those with so-called special needs.

 *The Children and Young person’s Act 2008 – this extends the existing framework in England & Wales in terms of appropriate care for minors, and includes overseeing care placements and educational settings for ‘in care’ minors.